weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

 34. Select **Save.**

 35. This returns you to the **rules** tab in the Exchange admin center.
-The new **Sensitive material** rule should be displayed in the list of rules.
+The new **Sensitive material** rule should display in the list of rules.
 This rule should be selected, and a **Sensitive material** pane should appear that displays the conditions and actions of this rule.
-Verify the conditions and actions are correct; if any corrections are needed, select the **pencil (Edit)** icon in the menu bar and make the necessary corrections.
+Verify the conditions and actions are correct; if corrections are needed, select the **pencil (Edit)** icon in the menu bar and make the necessary corrections.

 36. Leave the Exchange Admin Center open to the mail flow page and proceed to the next task.